Depression - major; Depression - clinical; Clinical depression; Unipolar depression; Major depressive disorder

 Depression in teens may be harder to recognize.
 Problems with school, behavior, or alcohol or drug use can all be signs.

-If depression is very severe, you may have hallucinations and delusions (false beliefs).
+If depression is very severe, you may have hallucinations or delusions (false beliefs).
 This condition is called depression with psychotic features.

 Exams and Tests